yoriyuki/Camomile/README.md

 ## Installation

 The recommended way to install Camomile is via the [opam](https://opam.ocaml.org/) package manager.
-With the `opam` binary installed and configured, all you should have to do it:
+With the `opam` binary installed and configured, all you should have to do is:

 ```sh
 $ opam install camomile